 JConsole is a graphical JMX-compliant tool that is available in recent versions of the Oracle JDKs.
 JConsole enables you to monitor and manage Java applications and virtual machines on a local or remote machine.

-You may use JConsole from JDK 6 or later even if you are running Derby using an earlier version of the JDK (or just the JRE).
-(You could also use JConsole from JDK 5 if you are running Derby using JDK 6 or later.)
-It is recommended that you use the newest version possible.
 More information about JConsole is available in the OpenJDK project at http://openjdk.java.net/tools/svc/jconsole/index.html.

 Starting JConsole and connecting to Derby